Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: We've been hunting Thanos for three weeks now.
 Deep Space scans, and satellites, and we got nothing.
 Tony, you fought him.

 TONY STARK: Who told you that?
 [Surprised] I didn't fight him.
 No, he wiped my face with a planet while the Bleecker Street Magician gave away the store.
+T